CPT & OPT Information

 - You and your prospective employer have completed and signed the Form I-983,"Training Plan for STEM OPT Students."

 - For more information about the specific eligibility requirements for the 24-month STEM OPT extension, please visit the STEM OPT Hub on Study in the States.

-- Once your DSO verifies that your Form I-983 is complete and keeps it in your student record, they will provide you with a new Form I-20 that shows their recommendation for this training opportunity.
+- Once your PDSO verifies that your Form I-983 is complete and keeps it in your student record, they will provide you with a new Form I-20 that shows their recommendation for this training opportunity.

 - You must apply for work authorization by filing Form I-765 with USCIS and paying a filing fee.
 USCIS will send you an EAD upon approving your petition.